 Laminate Flooring Cost

 Laminate flooring can cost anywhere from $1 per foot to $10 per foot (though it’s generally in the $1.50 to $3.50/sq. ft. range).
 It all depends on the type and quality you want.
-Installation usually ads at least a few dollars to the cost per square foot, as always.
-Like grandpa always says, there’s no free lunches.
+Installation usually adds at least a few dollars to the cost per square foot, as always.

 Vinyl Plank Flooring (LVP) / Vinyl Tile Flooring (LVT)